sakaru/rpi-ipv6-gateway/Readme.md

 systemctl start cronie
 systemctl enable cronie
 ```
 After this, you'll most likely want to set up a user account, ssh keys and configure [sudo](https://wiki.archlinux.org/index.php/Sudo#Configuration).
-I'll leave this as an excercise to the reader.
+I'll leave this as an exercise to the reader.
 Don't forget to change or remove the root user's password and ensure SSH works.

 ### Setting a static IPv4 address ###